-and one can check that they satisfies the natural compatibility condition. \end{proof} \begin{remark} The above construction suggests that the geometric Langlands correspondence should be a $\mu_2\on{-gerbe}$ of equivalences between $D^b(\mD\on{-mod}(\Bun_G))$ and $D^b(\on{QCoh}(\Loc_{\breve G}))$.
-This gerbe is trivial, but not canonically trivialized.
-One gets a particular trivialization of this gerbe, and hence a particular equivalence $\frak D_\kappa$, for each choice of the square root of the canonical line bundle $\kappa$ on $C$.
-A similar $\mu_2$-gerbe also appears in the work of Witten and Frenkel \cite[\S 10]{FW}, where the geometric Langlands correspondence is interpreted in terms of gauge theory duality between twisted $B$-model of $\on{Higgs}_{\breve G}$ and twisted $A$-model of $\on{Higgs}_G$. \end{remark}
+and one can check that it satisfies the natural compatibility condition. \end{proof} \begin{remark} The above construction suggests that the geometric Langlands correspondence should be a $\mu_2\on{-gerbe}$ of equivalences between $D^b(\mD\on{-mod}(\Bun_G))$ and $D^b(\on{QCoh}(\Loc_{\breve G}))$.
+This gerbe is trivial, but is not canonically trivialized.
+One obtains a particular trivialization of this gerbe, and hence a particular equivalence $\frak D_\kappa$, for each choice of a square root of the canonical line bundle of $C$.
+A similar $\mu_2$-gerbe also appears in the work of Frenkel and Witten \cite[\S 10]{FW}, where the geometric Langlands correspondence is interpreted as gauge theory duality between the twisted $A$-model of $\on{Higgs}_G$ and the twisted $B$-model of $\on{Higgs}_{\breve G}$. \end{remark}